How You're Ruining Your Hearing Without Even Realizing It

 Trine agrees that turning down the volume while on your headphones is crucial to protecting your hearing.
 "People damage their hearing without realizing it by turning up the volume to combat background noise," he says.

-The Remedy Rx: "Switching from 'open' ear buds to occluding style earbuds or circumaural headphones can help you turn down the volume," he says.
+The Rx: "Switching from 'open' ear buds to occluding style earbuds or circumaural headphones can help you turn down the volume," he says.
 "They block the competing background noise that causes a lot of people to turn up the volume so they can hear their music above the din of the subway or the crowded street they're walking on."

 You're Waiting Too Long to Get Your Hearing Checked